 You can keep a watch on your property from your portable device like mobiles.
 If required, you can also inform the local authorities the moments you observe any suspicious movements.

-Alarms are one of the best security systems, which not only send signals to you but also alarms the local police and the neighbours.
+Alarms are one of the best security systems, which not only sends signals to you but also alarms the local police and the neighbors.